-- The localization only with LIGO data determines an area of 190 deg - Including Virgo signal, this area is reduced to 28 deg - Source distance is 40 Mpc - Unambiguous association of a short GRB with a Binary Neutron Star (BNS) merger - Soft prompt emission extending only to ~1 MeV - H.E.S.S. set some VHE upper limits at later times - Associated kilonova observed at optical and infrared frequencies
+- The localization only with LIGO data determines an area of 190 deg2 - Including Virgo signal, this area is reduced to 28 deg2 (then to 16 deg2 in Abbott et al. 2019) - Source distance is 40 Mpc - Unambiguous association of a short GRB with a Binary Neutron Star (BNS) merger - Soft prompt emission extending only to ~1 MeV - H.E.S.S. set some VHE upper limits at later times - Associated kilonova observed at optical and infrared frequencies